cwi-dis/VR2Gather/Documentation/31-port-to-package.md

 - Edit the `.meta` file, change the GUID.
 - Now also change all occurrences of the old GUID.

+> It is probably a good idea to move all changed files from the toplevel repo (your branch) to the submodule repo.
+>
+> You can then do a diff between the checked-out version of your branch and the master branch with a recursive diff program.
+>
+> If the only differences are the GUIDs in things like the `LoginManager` scene you're going to be fine later on.

 Tag your submodule with something like `historic/framework`.
 Push your main module branch to `historic/yourappname-framework`.
 Now everything has been saved so you can still run the old version.

-Checkout a separate copy of your app repo (which is now a submodule).
+Checkout a separate copy of your app repo (which was - until now - a submodule).

 Create an empty toplevel app _with a different name than your current folder name_.
 Maybe something like `VRTApp-MyWonderfulApp`.
 You can probably simply copy `VRTApp-TestGitPackage` from the VR2Gather repo.

 Now you need to **move** everything from your old subfolder into your new app `Assets` folder.
 It is important that you move the `.meta` files too.
+Moving the whole second-level folder `MyWonderfulApp` into `VRTApp-MyWonderfulApp` may work.

 Next you need to **copy** everything from your branch in the old VR2Gather repo that has been **added** there.
 Again, also copy the `.meta` files.

 For the **modified** files I'm not sure what you should do.

+Now you need to ensure your `.gitattributes` and `.gitignore` are up-to-date.
+Compare with the one frmo `VR2Gather`.

+Finally, you can try to open the new project in Unity.
+You need to replace your ScenarioRegistry in the LoginManager scene by the correct one.
+You also need to add all needed scenes to the build settings.
+Now you can try to run your experience.